pryv/lib-javascript-blockchain/README.md

 - **tags**: if `[]` (empty array) is ignored from the representation.
 - **trashed**: if `false` is ignored from the representation.
+- **attachments.readToken**: eventual fields should be ignored in the representation.

 **Example**